ahanel13/ahanel13.github.io/_posts/2024-12-09-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 #### 5. Send the request and observe the response.

 ### Key Considerations
 This testing methodology serves as a solid starting point for understanding the basic concepts of CL.0.
 However, there are additional methods to explore when testing in real-world scenarios.
 For instance, the request smuggling issue I identified did not yield results initially.
-I found that in order to observe the response to the smuggled request, I needed to send a large volume of requests in quick succession.
-I suspect that the vulnerability may exist on a server further downstream from the one I was targeting.
+To observe the response to the smuggled request, I needed to send a large volume of requests in quick succession.
+I suspect the vulnerability may exist on a server further downstream from the one I was targeting.
 Additionally, the activity of other users on the platform could have reduced the likelihood of detecting changes from my smuggled requests.

 ## What is 0.CL Request Smuggling / Client-Side Desync
 0.CL, meaning **0.Content-Length**, is a client-side vulnerability stemming from discrepancies between the browser (client) and the application server's request handling.
 In this scenario, the front-end server ignores the `Content-Length`.
 This reduces the attack surface to the client sending the request.